-The technique is very simple.
-It is given in a simple traditional ceremony and is practised for two short periods a day.
+The technique is very simple and is practised for two short periods a day.

 The time taken for the practice to become established varies with each individual and much depends on the regularity of the practice.
 As with learning a musical instrument, deepening and refining the practice is an on-going process.

 Introduction to Meditation

 The meditation is given in a short, traditional ceremony designed to bring the mind and heart to rest.
 The ceremony is non-religious and is there to ensure the precise passage of the mantra from generation to generation and to support the significance of the event.

 You will be asked to bring four things to the ceremony, each one symbolic: some flowers, some pieces of fruit, a piece of white cloth and a donation of money.
 The donation is not a fixed amount.
 The advised sum is £150 though this may be less in case of hardship or more if desired and depends upon individual capacity.
 The intention is that the donation be generous, according to people’s circumstances and is an expression of the value in which the meditation is held.
 All donations are used by the School of Meditation to make meditation available to others.